I thought needing captions meant I was getting old. Not so.

 For heaven’s sake!
 We’re living in a pandemic, so where are the captions?

 There’s a health crisis but where are the captions in Government announcements?
-It is frustrating and dangerous that captions are increasingly NOT being included in the Government’s emergency and disaster announcements when they appear on TV replays and social media.
-More than 1 million Australians rely on captions every day, and there are countless more […]
+It is frustrating and dangerous that captions are increasingly NOT being included in the Government’s emergency and disaster announcements when they appear on TV and on social media.
+It’s time that the Government stood up for its constituents who need captions by insisting […]

 Read more about For heaven’s sake!
 We’re living in a pandemic, so where are the captions?